Windows: Key To Energy Savings And Comfort

 Approval and Credits

-These courses are pending approval by the the Minnesota Department of Labor and Industry for seven credits of residential contractor continuing education (referenced to the left) satisfying requirements for building contractor, residential remodeling or residential roofing for re-licensure.
+These courses have been approved by the Minnesota Department of Labor and Industry for 7.2 credits of residential contractor continuing education (referenced above) satisfying requirements for building contractor, residential remodeling or residential roofing for re-licensure.
 This includes the required one hour of energy (for all contractors).
 Classes are pending approval for North Dakota Professional Builder credits through the North Dakota Association of Builders.
 For more on the NDPB designation: www. ndbuild.com.

 Space is limited so register today!